Wraptron/profit-calculator/README.md

 Utilizing an Excel sheet, compute the profit and loss account.

 ## Prerequisits
 Must have go installed on the computer.
+For more check out https://go.dev/doc/install

 ## Input
 Change the revenue and spending values on the excel sheet, then save the file in the same folder as main.go